 XXX Street Name

 Blacksburg, VA 24061

 In a departure from AP style, the preferred spelling is "advisor," which is used more commonly in academe.
 "Adviser" is acceptable in releases going to organizations that follow AP style.

 African American, black

 Either is acceptable for an American of African heritage, depending upon the subject's preferences or the context of the document.
-Hyphenate African American when used as an adjective.
+Do NOT hyphenate African American (or any other dual heritage term) when used as an adjective.
 Black is not capitalized.
 And remember that the terms are not always interchangeable, as not all black Americans trace their ancestry to Africa.

 Alumnus, alumni, alumnae